 Being available to minister to those coming into the store seeking other voluntary assistance (prayer, counseling, witnessing, etc.).

 Anyone can be a minister simply by talking to customers, helping them find items, and having a simple conversation that may open an opportunity to further minister to a customer.

-Than you to everyone who donated and volunteered for the store this year!!
+Than you to everyone who donated and volunteered for the store last year!!
 Here’s a little recap video of the day: